gxchain/docs/docs/guide/README.md

 ### 3. Check the log

-When the node is ready, the log should looks like this:
+When the node is ready, the log should looks like this(Receive 1 new block from the network every 3 seconds):

 ``` bash
 root@iZbp1biztyjfqwug9wq9fpZ:~/opt/gxb tail -f trusted_node/logs/witness.log